JKChai/JKChai.github.io/content/Leetcode/_index.md

 geekdocNav: true
 geekdocAlign: left
 geekdocAnchor: false
+# Show a breadcrumb navigation bar at the top of each docs page.
+geekdocBreadcrumb: false

 ---

 This section is dedicated in looking into both authors' thinking and approach uses to tackle [Leetcode](https://leetcode.com/) data structure and algorithmic problems and is intended for note-taking and self-development.
 Thus, please be advise to think independently when using the authors problem solving ideas.
 The authors highly encourage and welcome new ideas and feedbacks for any improvements.